tobiscr/application-connector-manager/docs/user/technical-reference/runtime-agent/03-20-configuring-runtime.md

 To fetch the Kyma runtime configuration, Runtime Agent calls the [`applicationsForRuntime`](https://github.com/kyma-incubator/compass/blob/master/components/director/pkg/graphql/schema.graphql) query offered by the component called UCL Director.

-The response for the query contains Applications (an `Application` represents an external system) assigned for Kyma runtime.
+The response for the query contains Applications (an Application represents an external system) assigned for Kyma runtime.

-Each `Application` contains credentials that are only valid and unique for the querying Kyma runtime (another requestor cannot use them).
-Runtime Agent stores the credentials in a Secrets which will be used by Application Gateway for establishing a trusted outbound communication to an external system.
+Each Application contains credentials that are only valid and unique for querying Kyma runtime (another requestor cannot use them).
+Runtime Agent stores the credentials in Secrets, which are used by Application Gateway to establish a trusted outbound communication to an external system.

-This data mapping shows how the retrieved configuration of an `Application` from UCL Director is stored in Kyma runtime:
+This data mapping shows how the retrieved configuration of an Application from UCL Director is stored in Kyma runtime:

 | **UCL Director**    | **Kyma Runtime**                    |
 |---------------------------|-------------------------------|